 For a more casual ambiance and menu, the Stable Grill is the place.
-Honoring the local towns and farming communities of our area with every dish on our menu, we do our own baking and cooking from scratch.
+Honoring the local towns and farming communities of our area with every Traditional American dish on our menu, we do our own baking and cooking from scratch.
 To maintain freshness we prepare limited quantities and sometimes can't anticipate the popularity of an item.
 Enjoy your meal.

 The entry way and main bar room were added on to the original 1855 stone stable in 1989.
 Virtually all of the building materials were salvaged from other 19th century barns.
 Notice the hand-hewn beams, sanded and sealed but not stained.
 Behind is a full service kitchen built in 1989.